World Travel Almanac

 [back to Food Diary Index]

-These notes were made during a short trip to this country.
-These are just our food experiences and you may have a totally different experience depending on your budget, where you travel and where you eat.
+The following are our food experiences from our travels around Australia.
+You may have a totally different experience depending on your budget, where you travel and where you eat.

 Kraft Vegemite SpreadI think I will miss home made cooking the most, and the ability to cook food the way I like.
 I am unsure which food I will miss the most, so I will let you know after I have been away for a while.
 Our last supper was freshly caught crabs, served with crusty bread and finished with a fruit platter.